DBeaulne/InStock-MCSD/README.md

 - created Header component folder and .js & .scss files
 - begin creating Header component
 - complete layout and styling for mobile breakpoint
+- complete layout and styling for tablet breakpoint
+- complete layout and styling for desktop breakpoint